SharanKumar1296/ExcelR_DS/README.md

 This repository was created for the submissions of my Data Science assignments of the ExcelR training Data Science course.
 I belong to the Hyderabad batch of 19th May 2023.

-Assessed: Basic_Statistics_Level_1,Simple Linear Regression,Logistic Regression,KNN
+Assessed: Basic_Statistics_Level_1,Simple Linear Regression,Logistic Regression,KNN,Naive Bayes

-Submitted: Naive Bayes, Support Vector Machines, Multi Linear Regression
+Submitted: Support Vector Machines, Multi Linear Regression